-- (a) If there is a potential source of explosion in the vicinity of the installation that could produce a pressure wave postulated external event, as described in Table III of NS-G-3.1 [9], the propagation of the wave to the installation should be calculated and the resulting pressure wave and associated drag force should be included in the design basis for the installation. - (b) If there is already a design requirement to provide protection against other events (such as tornadoes), a threshold value should be calculated for the corresponding overpressure.
-This value allows the calculation of safe distances (stand-off distances) between the installation and any potential source.
+- (a) If there is a potential source of explosion in the vicinity of the installation that could produce a pressure wave external event, as described in table III of NS-G-3.1 [9], the propagation of the wave to the installation, including reflected waves, should be calculated and the resulting pressure wave and associated drag force should be included in the design basis for the installation. - (b) If there is already a design requirement to provide protection against other events (e.g. tornadoes), a threshold value should be calculated for the corresponding overpressure.
+This value allows the calculation of safe distances (i.e. stand-off distances) between the installation and any potential source.

 5.113.
-Unlike the detonation of explosives, liquid, vapour and gaseous explosive materials exhibit a considerable variation of their blast pressure output.
-An explosion of such materials is in many cases incomplete, and only a portion of the total mass of the explosive (the effective charge weight) should be considered in relation to the denotation process.
+Unlike the detonation of explosives21, liquid, vapour and gaseous explosive materials exhibit a considerable variation in their blast pressure output.
+An explosion of such materials is in many cases incomplete, and only a portion of the total mass of the explosive (i.e. the effective charge weight) should be considered in relation to the detonation process.
 A conservative estimate should be made for the portion of the total mass assumed to detonate.